Arc-echo/My-path-on-data-science/README.md

 2) Web Crawling
 3) Pandas

-It is glad to share my learning path with you and feel free to explore your interesed topics!
+It is glad to share my learning path with you and feel free to explore your interested topics!